LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This optimizes beacon transmission based on direction and speed.

-The firmware also embed few presets, which you could tweak to match your needs.
+The firmware also embed some presets, which you could also tweak to match your needs.

 Presets are selectable using the keypad key: